-This means that in all FMAT academies all staff will be aware of the guidance issued by Birmingham or Solihull Safeguarding Children Partnership, and procedures for Early Help.

-All staff will be enabled to listen and understand the lived experience of children and young people by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.
+- Be aware of the guidance issued by Birmingham or Solihull Safeguarding Children Partnership, and procedures for Early Help. - Be enabled to listen and understand the lived experience of children and young people by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.